 In Greece, 15.000 fishermen have come to a dead-end since they are watching their nets emptying little by little.
 “The sea is getting empty.
 There is a big problem.
 I work as a fisherman 40 years now.
 I have never done another work in my whole life.
 Now, year after year, I see that the amount of fish in our seas is constantly diminishing.”, says the President of the Fishermen’s Association of Neapoli in Laconia, Greece to Greek newspaper “Kathimerini”.
 Over the last two decades fishing resources are overfished, often with the use of disastrous practices.
 The fishing industry on island and coastal communities in Greece will collapse is we do not act, according to the Director of the Archipelagos Marine Protection Institute of Greece.

 At the same time, a researcher of the same Institute mentions in “Kathimerini” newspaper that “illegal and destructive fishing raids the sea, leaves the vast majority of simple fishermen without income, fish stocks are on the verge of collapse, dolphins and seals are starving and the average consumer will not be able to buy fresh fish shortly because of the rise of its price.”

 But is overfishing the only threat of marine life in the Mediterranean Sea?
 Of course not.
 Pollution, destruction of marine ecosystems, climate change and invasive species are being added to overfishing and make all this reality even more critical.
 The state must act.
 People should be informed in order to seek for fish that come out of sustainable fishing practices.
 Last but not least, they should think globally and act individually.
 How?

-They should read the labels.
+- They should read the labels.
 On them, one can find the trade name of the species the production method (fishery or aquaculture) and the area of production.
-Moreover, he can also see if the product is fresh or not, or it has been frozen and defrosted.
+Moreover, he can also see whether the product is fresh or not, or it has been frozen and defrosted.